What a year has it been. I honestly can’t believe 2020 is over as much as I still can’t believe it ever happened!

-With contribution from every team of UserGuiding: Anas from Sales, Mert and John from Growth, Alican and Ertugrul from Product, Suzan from What is Customer Success?
-Customer Success refers to the approach that has your company in a position where it ensures that each customer is successfully connected to their desired outcome…., and myself; we’ve put together a wide variety of great content that I find myself admiring from time to time.
+With contribution from every team of UserGuiding: Anas from Sales, Mert and John from Growth, Alican and Ertugrul from Product, Suzan from Customer Success, and myself; we’ve put together a wide variety of great content that I find myself admiring from time to time.

 In this article, I’d like to walk you over the best of the best; the top 10 reader-favorite articles of 2020 on UserGuiding Blog.

 Starting with UX design:

 I’ve been a fan of UX design for a few years now, examining every interaction offered by different brands in different industries, to see how they perceive us, users.

 With this article, I went over what I think are some of the most beautiful examples of user experience, offered by big and small businesses starting with Google.
 If you’re a product/UX designer, or interested in UX design; you should definitely see my collection of the best examples of UX.

 This article has been the most read UserGuiding Blog article of 2020, you can check it our here.

 This was an old article that Mert did a re-work on; and it seems like that was long due!

 Throughout this article, Mert talks about the importance of User Education through user manuals and interactive guides.
 He highlights the fact that most users quit products because they don’t know how to use them, so with an interactive user manual creating software you can educate users without a hassle.

 Another great piece by Mert, which has made the top-articles of the year list twice.